newrelic/newrelic-java-log4j-appender/README.md

 # New Relic Log4j2 Appender

 A custom Log4j2 appender that sends logs to New Relic.
+This appender supports both plain text log messages and JSON log objects.

 ## Installation